geekuillaume/ChatUp/README.md

 You can also see the [example page](examples/client/index.html) to test your installation.

 You can modify use the ChatUp class as a starting point for your implementation.

+## How does it works

+When the client FOO want to join the channel BAR:

+- the client sends a request to the dispatchers asking to join channel BAR
+- the dispatchers replies with the hostname of an available worker
+- the client initiates the SUBSCRIBER websocket with the worker and receives the last X messages

+If the client is connected and want to send message:

+- the client initiates the PUBLISHER websocket with the worker and sends its JWT
+- the worker verifies it and if correct accept the connection
+- the client can send a message to the PUBLISHER websocket and they will be broadcasted to every worker and every clients in the specific channel

 ## FAQ